liferay/liferay-screens/android/documentation/push/how_to_add_push_support_to_your_project.md

 Copy those two keys because we are going to use them on later steps.

-## Install and configure Push Plugin in Liferay Portal
+## Install and configure Liferay Push in Liferay Portal

 Luckily for us there is a [plugin](http://www.liferay.com/es/marketplace/-/mp/application/48439053) that streamlines all the server configuration.